 CONCLUSION

 Evaluation of four existing clear-sky scintillation models namely: ITU-R, Karasawa, Otung and Van de Kamp models have been presented in this study.
-This existing models were compared with the ground data in Ota obtained from Astra 2E/2F/2G satellite beacon at 12.245 GHz located at Covenant University.
+These existing models were compared with the ground data in Ota obtained from Astra 2E/2F/2G satellite beacon at 12.245 GHz located at Covenant University.
 The ground measurements from Ota have confirmed that Karasawa model gave the best prediction for tropospheric scintillation intensity for Ota and its environment.
+Explain and elaborate more which prediction model gives the best result in your analysis.
+Also suggest what can be done in future work.

 ACKNOWLEDGMENT

-The authors are grateful to Covenant University for sponsoring the publication of this research
+The authors are grateful to Covenant University for sponsoring the book chapter of this research.

+The references are quite obsolete.
+If you can include more references after the year 2019 that would be good.
+Yes, I understand you must include the pioneer models, no problem, but you should also include the latest references as well.
+Please include these references if possible.

+1) Study of tropospheric scintillation effects in Ku-band frequency for satellite communication system(2020)

+2) Analysis of tropospheric scintillation in Ku-band in Malaysian

+tropical climate(2022)

+3) Tropospheric scintillation prediction models for a high elevation angle based on measured data from a tropical region (2013)

 REFERENCES